 Modification/SDI: Special education means specially designed instruction (SDI), at no cost to the parents, to meet the unique needs of a student with a disability.
-Specially designed instruction means adapting, as appropriate, the content, methodology, or delivery of instruction to address the unique needs of the student that result from the student's disability and to ensure access of the student to the general education curriculum so that he or she can meet the educational standards.
+Specially designed instruction means adapting, as appropriate, the content, methodology, or delivery of instruction to address the unique needs of the student that result from the student's disability and to ensure access of the student to the general education curriculum so that the student can meet the educational standards.

-Access may include providing instructional materials in alternate accessible formats or specialized formats (that is, braille, audio, digital, largeprint, etc.) in a timelymanner.
+Access may include providing instructional materials in alternate accessible formats or specialized formats (that is, braille, audio, digital, large-print, etc.) in a timely manner.